avatorl/bambu-a1-g-code/change-filament/README.md

 ![image](https://github.com/user-attachments/assets/4ba6c987-1c45-41ec-b10a-5d344758ebcc)

 ❗ Re-slicing, even without any changes to the print settings, may change the filament change order in the G-code.
 Make sure you exported and printed the same version of the G-code.
+Avoid this method if the model has already been re-sliced after being sent to the printer.

+❗ "M1020 S" commands appear in G-code only when custom filament change code is used.
+You won't find this command in the G-code generated with the default printer settings.

 ➡️ Method 3: Listen for [Morse code](https://en.wikipedia.org/wiki/Morse_code) sound 2 seconds after the pause sound notification.